isomerpages/imda-sgdigitaloffice/_programmes/1c-tnc.md

 <ol start="4">
 	<li>Selection of Winners</li>
 	<ol class="spw-letter">
-		<li>Winning Participants will be selected at random by computerised means in the presence of a public accountant.</li>
+		<li>Winning Participants will be selected at random from NETS transaction database(s) by computerised means in the presence of an IMDA/SDO appointed auditor.</li>
 		<li>Winning Participants are able to win prizes over multiple monthly draws during the applicable Qualifying Period.</li>
 		<li>Winning Participants are limited to a maximum of one (1) prize per month based on the particular payment scheme/wallet which they have used.</li>
 	</ol>
 </ol>

-*The above conditions and restrictions do not apply in respect of Winning Stallholders.*
+The above conditions and restrictions do not apply in respect of Winning Stallholders.

 <ol start="5">
 	<li>Notification of Winners</li>
 	<ol class="spw-letter">
 		<li>Winning Participants will be notified by the respective payment schemes/wallets.
 Winning Stallholders will be notified by IMDA.</li>
-		<li>Winning Participants and Winning Stallholders shall have fourteen (14) working days from the date of being contacted to provide their full contact information and consent that such information (appropriately masked) may be published by IMDA/SDO on the Lucky Draw website (URL TBC).</li>
+		<li>Winning Participants and Winning Stallholders shall have fourteen (14) working days from the date of being contacted to provide their full contact information and consent that such information (appropriately masked) may be published by IMDA/SDO on the Lucky Draw website (<a href="https://go.gov.sg/scanpaywin" target="_blank">go.gov.sg/scanpaywin</a>).</li>
 		<li>Winning Participants and Winning Stallholders who do not provide their full contact information or do not consent to the publication of their information, shall be deemed to have rejected their prizes, which shall be donated to charity.</li>
 		<li>Crediting of the monthly prizes will be done within twenty (20) working days after the period where the Winning Participants have been notified and have consented to the publication of their information as set out above.</li>
 	</ol>